ezsyfi/newyorkcity_tss_server/README.md

 License
 -------
-Gotham City is released under the terms of the GPL-3.0 license.
+Newyork City is released under the terms of the GPL-3.0 license.
 See [LICENSE](LICENSE) for more information.

 Contact
 -------